-- Cut the aburaage into thin strips and cook in a saucepan with a little bit of water and the soy sauce and mirin (or sugar) for about 3 minutes and leave to the side
+Cut the aburaage into thin strips and cook in a saucepan with a little bit of water and the soy sauce and mirin for about 3 minutes and leave to the side

-- Meanwhile, make the soup - bring 700ml water to the boil with the vegetable stock (or dashi), the shiitake mushrooms, and a splash of soy sauce
+Meanwhile, make the soup - bring 700ml water to the boil with the vegetable stock, the shiitake mushrooms, and salt to taste

 - Add the cooked noodles and turn off the heat

 Pour the noodle soup into bowls and top with the aburaage and salad greens

 Scatter over sliced spring onions and crispy fried onions if desired

 Thanks for reading!
 If you’d like to receive a FREE COPY of my ebook of the 10 most popular recipes on my blog, you can sign up here.